Directus vs Strapi : Comparing the headless CMS features

 Comparing the Strapi and Directus features

-How does Directus (10.x) compare to Strapi (4.x) when it comes to catering to various features that are expected from a headless open-source CMS product?
+How does Directus (11.x) compare to Strapi (5.x) when it comes to catering to various features that are expected from a headless open-source CMS product?

-1. Data Engine vs Headless CMS
+1. Data Engine vs. Headless CMS

 Directus is a Data Engine.
-Imagine we already have a database from an employee management system (with tables like employee, management, etc).
+Imagine we already have a database from an employee management system (with tables like employee, management, etc.).
 Directus can be set up on top of this database to enable us to have headless CMS features to deal with this data.
 In this way, Directus seeks to be a wrapper of CMS features on top of a database.
-As a result, it can co-exist with other systems on a large backend.
+As a result, it can coexist with other systems on a large backend.
 Or, it can be introduced on top of a legacy system without requiring data migration into the new setup.

 2. Handling of Database Schema